 To keep your washcloths and towels in useable condition for a longer period of time, avoid washing them in very hot water or drying them at the highest temperature, as this can cause excessive amounts of wear and shrinkage.
 You should remove towels from the dryer when they are nearly dry; they should not be wet to the touch, but they shouldn't be crisp, either, as this means that they've been dried for too long [source: Cotton Incorporated].

 Practicing proper hygiene with your towels can be more difficult than it appears, but is essential for maintaining clean and healthy skin.
-For more information, follow the links on the next page.
+For more information, follow the links below.

 - American Academy of Dermatology.
 "Bathing and Moisturizing Guidelines."
 2009.
 (Accessed 8/23/09) http://www.skincarephysicians.com/eczemanet/bathing.html